 Implied Volatility percentile is a ranking method to compare implied volatility to its past values.
-The ranking is standardized to 0-100 where 0 is the lowest value in recent history and 100 is the highest value.
+The ranking is standardized from 0-100 where 0 is the lowest value in recent history and 100 is the highest value.
 This value tells us how high or low the current value is compared with the past.

 To better explain this, we can use an example: